CodeE4X-dev/Library/README.md

     SubTitle = "by dawid",
     TabWidth = 160,
     Size = UDim2.fromOffset(580, 460),
-    Acrylic = true, -- The blur may be detectable, setting this to false disables blur entirely Theme = "Dark",
+    Theme = "Dark",
     MinimizeKey = Enum.KeyCode.LeftControl -- Used when theres no MinimizeKeybind
 })